HappyFrowl/documentation/Networking.md

     - `route add default gw <ip>` - add a default gateway

-- `iptables` - Configure tables, chains and rules of the Linux kernel IPv4 firewall.
+- `iptables` - Configure tables, chains and rules of the Linux kernel IPv4 firewall
-    -

 - `traceroute`
     - Trace the route packets take to a network host.